summa-dev/.github/profile/README.md

 Ownership of assets is achieved by signing a specific message from their wallet.
 From that, it is possible to extract the exact amount of assets controlled by the CEX, at that specific time.

 The Liabilities of an Exchange are the sum of funds owned by the customers operating on the exchange.
-This balances are computed inside a [Merkle Sum Tree](https://github.com/orgs/pan-y-tomate/repositories).
-This Merkle Tree is private and gets never shared to the customers.
+These balances, together with the identifiers of the users, are computed inside a [Merkle Sum Tree](https://github.com/pan-y-tomate/pyt-merkle-sum-tree).
+This Merkle Tree is private and never gets shared to the public.

-[pyt-pos](https://github.com/pan-y-tomate/pyt-pos) is a TypeScript Library to generate and verify pan-y-tomate Proof of Solvency is a set of APIs that allows an exchange to plug in their database and generate a zk Proof to be shared with their users.
+The Exchange then commits to the State of the Merkle Tree by publishing its root hash on a Public Bulletin Board.

+The Merkle Tree is then used to generate a Proof of Solvency.
+In particular, the exchange generates a Proof of Solvency for each user.
+This proof demonstrates that the user has been included in the Merkle Tree that computes the total liabilities and that the total amount of liabilities is less than the total amount of assets.

 Starting from the proof, a user can verify that they have been included (with their correct balance) in the computation of the Liabilities of the Exchange and that the total amount of Liabilities is less than its controlled Assets.